spallas/wsd/README.md

 ## Model

-The architecture is composed of ELMo embeddings plus a Transformer (x3) on top with a final dense layer for tagging each word with the right lemma, pos, and sense identifier.
+The architecture is composed of ELMo embeddings plus a TransformerXL (x3) on top with a final dense layer for tagging each word with the right lemma, pos, and sense identifier.